-1. To ensure the SEN and Disability Act (SEND) and relevant Codes of Practice and guidance are implemented effectively across the school.
+To ensure the SEN and Disability Act (SEND) and relevant Codes of Practice and guidance are implemented effectively across the school.

-2. To ensure equality of opportunity for, and to eliminate prejudice and discrimination against, children with Special Educational Needs.
+To ensure equality of opportunity for, and to eliminate prejudice and discrimination against, children with additional needs

-3. To continually monitor the progress of all pupils, to identify needs as they arise and to provide support as early as possible.
+To continually monitor the progress of all pupils, to identify needs as they arise and to provide support as early as possible.

-4. To provide full access to the curriculum through quality first teaching, differentiated planning by class teachers, SENCO, and support staff as appropriate.
+To provide full access to the curriculum through quality first teaching, differentiated planning by class teachers, SENCO, and support staff as appropriate.

-(Except where disapplication, arising from a Statement occurs, disapplication is very rare, and we aim to offer the full curriculum to all our pupils.)
+(Except where disapplication, arising from a EHCP occurs, disapplication is very rare, and we aim to offer the full curriculum to all our pupils.)

-5. To provide specific differentiation in class or IEP input, matched to individual needs, for those pupils recorded as having SEN at School Action (when appropriate), School Action Plus or a statement of Need.
+To provide specific differentiation in class or Provision map input, matched to individual needs, for those pupils recorded as having SEN at SEND support (when appropriate), SEND Plus or an EHCP.

-6. To ensure that pupils with SEND are perceived positively by all members of the school community, and that SEND and inclusive provision is positively valued and accessed by staff and parents/carers.
+To ensure that pupils with SEND are perceived positively by all members of the school community, and that SEND and inclusive provision is positively valued and accessed by staff and parents/carers.

-7. To ensure that we are able to meet the needs of as wide a range as possible of children who live in our catchment area.
+To ensure that we are able to meet the needs of as wide a range as possible of children who live in our catchment area.

-8. To enable children to move on from us well equipped in the basic skills of literacy, numeracy and social independence to meet the demands of secondary school life and learning.
+To enable children to move on from us well equipped in the basic skills of literacy, numeracy and social independence to meet the demands of secondary school life and learning.

-9. To involve parents/carers at every stage in plans to meet their child's additional needs.
+To involve parents/carers at every stage in plans to meet their child's additional needs.

-10. To involve the children, in as far as possible, themselves in planning and in any decision making that affects them.
+To involve the children themselves, as far as possible, in planning and in any decision making that affects them.